jeff4/bionotes.github.io/_comp/javascript.md

 	* aka if **op1 CONDITION is true**, then **EXECUTE op2**.
 Otherwise, **EXECUTE op2**.
 * finished Chapter 4.
 Got stuck a little bit in standard input / standard output and ability to define scope of variables.
 And => arrow functions.
 Will be able to resovle this afteer I finishe Chapter 6.
 * for now, on to Chapter 5, loops.
+* Chapter 6, p.
+119: "Variables *are* something but they don't *do* anything."
+	* "In contrast, functions are actions.
+They are bundles of statements that can be executed when called."
+	* "For more on this, see the anonymous functions section on p.
+142."